ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 The `integrand` must be defined as a function with two input arguments; the input arguments must be 3D vectors.
 The name of this function is the input argument.

-Later the last argument `accuracy` will be discussed.
+Later on, the last argument `accuracy` will be discussed.

-Since, `simplex()` and `point()` are functions of CompScienceMeshes, CompScienceMeshes does not just have to be installed on the user's machine, but also be available in the current workspace; the same applies for this package as well.
+Since `simplex()` and `point()` are functions of CompScienceMeshes, CompScienceMeshes does not just have to be installed on the user's machine, but also be available in the current workspace; the same applies for this package as well.
 The two packages can be made available by

 `using SauterSchwabQuadrature` and `using CompScienceMeshes`.

 These two commands must always be run at the beginning, if using this type of implementation.

 `sauterschwabintegral()` first modifies `testchart` and `sourcechart` with respect to the order of the arguments, within their `simplex()` functions.
 Secondly, depending on how many vertices both charts have in common, it generates an object of some type that contains the information of the accuracy and the integration strategy.
-After all of that have been done, this function will call another function with input arguments of the two modified charts, the original integrand and that new object.
+After all of this has been done, this function will call another function with input arguments of the two modified charts, the original integrand and that new object.

-To understand the arguments `accuracy`, `accuracy_pd` and the examples stored in the example folder, the 'another called function' will be presented next:
+To understand the arguments `accuracy`, `accuracy_pd` and the examples stored in the examples folder, the 'another called function' will be presented next: